samimideksa/pytorch-hed/README.md

       $ python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=.
 Service/edgedetect.proto

-## Using docker with GPU

-If you have a [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) installed, we have Dockerfile.gpu which you can use to build your image.

-     docker build --file Dockerfile.gpu . -t singnet:hed

-## Using docker with CPU

-You can also build an image which has only the CPU dependecies to evaluate the models provided.

-	docker build --file Dockerfile . -t singnet:hed-cpu

-## How to Use the docker image

-	# this will open port 50051 and run the service
-	docker run -it --rm -p 50051:50051 hed:0.1

 ## Usage
 To run it on your own image, use the following command.
 Please make sure to see their paper / the code for more details.